Connecticut Mortgage Rates

 The process typically starts with getting preapproved before looking at properties.
 Once a property is selected, a formal mortgage application is submitted.
 The lender will then conduct an appraisal and then close the loan.

 Buying a house when mortgage rates are high can be less cost-effective due to increased monthly payments and total interest costs.
 However, if home prices are rising, and you plan to stay in the house long-term, the investment could still be worthwhile.
 Consider your financial stability, compare renting versus buying costs, and think about potential home value appreciation.
-You could face higher home proces or miss out on your deam home if you are waiting for rates to go down.
+You could face higher home prices or miss out on your dream home if you are waiting for rates to go down.